liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `-a`: Append data to the file instead of overwriting
+* `-a`: Append data to the file instead of overwriting.

 **Examples:**